Supported Living Services Coordinator

-This job can be part time or full time, $22-$26/hr depending on experience and ability to provide services in Spanish and English.
-Additional potential overtime accrual.
-Shifts are fairly flexible between 9am-7pm.
-Your day would include working with multiple clients throughout the day.
-Weekend and/or weekday shifts available at locations throughout Marin.
+This job can be part time or full time, $17-$20/hr, depending on experience and caseload, plus overtime accrual.
+Shifts are approximately 6pm-9am.
+Weekend and weekday are shifts available.

 EMPLOYEE BENEFITS